gimlet-io/gimlet-website/src/onechart/secrets.md

   -k sealingKey.crt
 ```

-Then you can put values file now in git as the secret values are encrypted.
+Now, you can put values file in git as the secret values are encrypted.

 ```yaml
 # values.yaml